sp-shah/Linelists/README.md

-    chmasseron_fixed.moog: Masseron CH lines fixed by APJ in the MOOG format chmasseron_fixed_edited.moog: Masseron CH lines fixed by APJ, wavelength region trimmed by SS synthesisInfo.txt: Info on elements to synthesis, recommended steps, isotopic ratios to include/remove etc.,
+    chmasseron_fixed.moog: Masseron CH lines fixed by APJ in the MOOG format chmasseron_fixed_edited.moog: Masseron CH lines fixed by APJ, wavelength region trimmed by SS synthesisInfo.txt: Info on elements to synthesis, recommended steps, isotopic ratios to include/remove etc., myAllOld folder: consists of all the linelists (following Roederer n-cap) before the Masseron CH was corrected.

+To Do:
+- Currently performing a cheap trick to include s5 master and IUR lists, therefore, have repeated lines.
+Find a way to clean this up
+- Maybe create a new EW linelist from the current RPA linelist to only include those elements that will be fit using EW analysis.